 TGbe editor: Please update the following paragraph in this subclause as shown below:

-The requirements for including a Basic Multi-Link element in a Beacon frame or in a Probe Response frame are described in [12795]35.3.4.4 (Multi-Link element usage rules in the context of discovery).
-The requirements for including a Basic Multi-Link element in a (Re)Association Response frame, in a (Re)Association Request frame, or in an Authentication frame are described in [12795, 12794]35.3.5.4 (Usage and rules of Basic Multi-Link element in the context of multi-link (re)setup).
+The requirements for including a Basic Multi-Link element in a Beacon frame or in a Probe Response frame are described in [12795]35.3.4 (Discovery of an AP MLD).
+The requirements for including a Basic Multi-Link element in a (Re)Association Response frame, in a (Re)Association Request frame, or in an Authentication frame are described in [12795, 12794]35.3.5 (Multi-link (re)setup).

 35.3.3.3 Fields and elements not carried in a per-STA profile